-- Monitoring future cash flows and liquidity on an ongoing basis.
-This incorporates an assessment of expected cash flows and the availability of high grade collateral which could be used to secure funding if required. - i.
-Maintaining a portfolio of highly marketable assets that can easily be liquidated as protection against any unforeseen interruption to cash flow. - iii.
-Maintaining committed lines of credit. - iv.
-Managing the concentration and profile of debt maturities while optimizing cash returns on investments.
+- be used to secure funding if required. - against any unforeseen interruption to cash flow. - iii.
+Maintaining committed lines of credit. - investments.

 At 31 December, 2018, the Company's three (3) largest credit suppliers amounted to approximately 20% (2017 - 25%) of the total annual purchases of the Company for the year ended 31 December 2018.
 Management continues to try to diversify the base of its credit suppliers on a regional basis as well as within intra-geographical regions within the markets in which the Company's major suppliers operate.
 In addition, the Company's supply chain has been expanded through forging of a new relationship with a major international commodity broker who helps to reduce the risk of depending on a few major suppliers.